Humacao, Puerto Rico: FBI satellite office

 There is an FBI satellite office located in Humacao.

 Healthcare

-Humacao has three secondary care hospitals HIMA-San Pablo Humacao, Dr. Domínguez (Hospital Oriente), and Ryder Memorial Hospital.
+Humacao has three secondary care hospitals HIMA-San Pablo Humacao, Menonita (Hospital Oriente), and Ryder Memorial Hospital.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 It consists of three horizontal stripes: gold that stands for Chief Jumacao's crown, red that symbolizes the coat of arms and the green that represents the arrows used by the Taínos.

 Coat of arms

 The coat of arms mainly consists of two colors, gold and green but also has gules.
 The gold represents the sun, Humacao is located in the island were the sun rises.
 Green symbolizes the native Indian heritage as well as the natural tropical valley where the city is located.
 The shield itself represents Humacao's native and Indian name origin.
 The coat of arms was designed by Roberto Brascochea Lota in 1975 and approved by Humacao on November 13, 1975.